bernhardAxonIvy/doc/source/engine-guide/tool-reference/migration-wizard.rst

 #.
 Run the MigrationTasks.
 #.
 The wizard will select the best migration scenario for you, and then ask for
    your consent.
 #.
+Wait until the Migration Wizard has completed.
+#.
 Restart the Axon Ivy Engine.